Ajricketts/Carleton-Files/README.md

-# Carleton-Files
+# Carleton University Assignments & Projects

-All of my Assignments and Projects from my Carleton University courses to date.
+This repository includs all of my assignments and projects to date.
+Work is organized by year, then by semester, and then by class.